php-ru/symfony-docs-ru/deployment.rst

 setup:

 * Running any database migrations
-* Clearing your APC cache
+* Clearing your APCu cache
 * Add/edit CRON jobs
 * :ref:`Building and minifying your assets <how-do-i-deploy-my-encore-assets>` with Webpack Encore
 * Pushing assets to a CDN